Winbobob/badsmells/README.md

 - __Bad smells detector__

     We are analysing the number of commits per week.
 If any week has number of commits more/less than 2 standard deviation from the mean(of commits) we would consider it as bad smell.
-This is an indication that work hasn't been distributed evenly and majority of the work was done in 'red flagged week'.
+This is an indication that work hasn't been distributed evenly and majority of the work was done in 'red flagged Week'.
     The bad smell detector can be found here [smell.rb](./features/uneven_commits/smell.rb).
    <br>*Criteria:*